FindMySchool LogoFindMySchool

 It is typically oversubscribed.
 Recent admissions data shows substantially more applications than offers, so families should treat preference strategy and the local authority timetable as important.

 Applications are made through your home local authority using the coordinated admissions process.
-For Derby applicants, the on-time closing date is 31 October 2025 and offers are released on 2 March 2026.
+Derby applicants should follow the current council timetable for the on-time closing date and offer-day arrangements.

 The published deadlines are Friday 7 November 2025 for existing students and Tuesday 30 December 2025 for new students joining from other schools.